 Rezi is best for you if:

-- You want a smart AI resume builder that helps you write strong, targeted content optimized for applicant tracking systems (ATS).
-Rezi generates and refines bullet points and summaries based on the best resume-writing practices and your job description, ensuring your resume aligns with hiring criteria and increases your chances of passing ATS scans.
+- You want a smart AI builder that writes strong, targeted content optimized for ATS.
+Rezi generates and refines bullet points and summaries based on best practices and your job description, so your resume aligns with hiring criteria from the first draft.

-- Professional, space-efficient resume layouts are a priority for you.
-Rezi’s templates are designed to fit more content into a single page while maintaining high readability and ATS-compatibility.
+- Space-efficient, professional layouts matter to you.
+Rezi's templates fit more content onto a single page while keeping high readability and ATS compatibility.

 Jobscan is best for you if: